Summary

 The last thing you want to hear while applying the brake is a grinding noise.
 Compared to the usual squeaking that happens when the pads are worn, this is frequently more alarming.

-Brake grinding can be brought on by worn brake pads, warped rotors, or an obstruction in the calipers.
+The possible reasons for your car’s brake to make a grinding noise can be worn brake pads, warped rotors, or an obstruction in the calipers.
 Broken brake pad shims, poor brake pads, and driving inactivity are other potential causes.

 Contents